abhiwand/atk/api-doc/src/main/resources/python/model-lda/train.rst

     Default is 20.
 alpha : float (optional)
     The hyper-parameter for document-specific distribution over topics.
-    Mainly used as a smoothing parameter in Bayesian inference.
+    Mainly used as a smoothing parameter in :term:`Bayesian inference`.
     Larger value implies that documents are assumed to cover all topics more uniformly; smaller value implies that documents are more concentrated on a small subset of topics.